telekid/CycleProject/FAQ.md

 # FAQ

-### What is The Circle Project?
-The Circle Project is an effort to create a free, public domain archive of important sounds from around the world.
-A small team of audio professionals will circumnavigate the globe in search of our planet's rarest and most defining sounds.

-### Why are you doing this?
-Sound is an essential part of our cultural and natural history.
-Our planet's acoustic environment is constantly in flux, and we feel it is vital that an effort be made to catalogue what can be heard today.
-Importantly, every sound we record during our journey will be freely published and made available for use by anyone, for any purpose.

 ### How will you travel the globe?
 We plan to primarily travel by motorcycle, which will help us keep costs down and our environmental impact low.
 The realities of global transit will of course mandate that we maintain flexibility in our travel plans, and we fully expect to travel via other means when necessary.